Support FAQs

 How can I know if the student has benefited from your course?

 Our goal is to help students gain the skills needed to move up to the next English language proficiency level.
-This happens only after the annual state proficiency assessment (e.g., the Summative ELPAC in California happens sometime between February and May).
-Our Exit assessment, which should be given after the lesson modules are completed, is a good indicator of progress.
+This happens only after the annual state proficiency assessment (which happens sometime between February and May).
+The Language Tree Exit assessment, which should be given after the lesson modules are completed, is a good indicator of progress.
 Teachers can compare Exit and Entry assessment results.

 Can a student access the course at home?